← Back to Case Studies

 Findings Remediation

-When the inspection team raised preliminary findings (15 observations, 2 minor findings), we coordinated remediation with the bank's internal teams, drafted corrective action plans, and validated fixes before submission to the ECB.
+When the inspection team raised preliminary findings, we coordinated remediation with the bank's internal teams, drafted corrective action plans, and validated fixes before submission to the ECB.

 Inspection Phases